search

 A. Yes.

-I think I have been blessed with the times, the environment, and the people I have met.
-I feel that good things are more likely to happen if you think so.
+I have been blessed with the time and environment I get to live in and with the people I have met.
+I also think good things are more likely to happen if I see things this way.